JuliaExtremes/IDFDataCanada.jl/README.md

 #### CSV

-By choosing CSV format, it will return a CSV file for each station of the selected province with ECCC Short Duration Rainfall Intensity-Duration-Frequency Data from Table 1 : Annual Maximum (mm) :
+By choosing CSV format, it will return a CSV file for each station of the selected province with ECCC Short Duration Rainfall Intensity-Duration-Frequency Data from Table 1 : Annual Maximum (mm).

 |Year  |5 min   |10 min  |15 min  |30 min  |1 h      |2 h      |6 h    |12 h   |24 h   |
 |:-----|:------:|:------:|:------:|:------:|:-------:|:-------:|:-----:|:-----:|-----:|